I’m sure you’re all aware that welding rods are an essential component for electric welding.

 Here’s an example.

-Therefore, we can choose E43 series welding rods.
-Because the requirements for the workpiece are not high, we can choose E430 or E431 all position welding.
+For this material, we can choose E43 series welding rods.
+Since the requirements for the workpiece are not demanding, we can use E430 or E431 for all-position welding.

-Finally, the symbol of low-carbon steel is 3 titanium calcium type coating.
+Additionally, low-carbon steel is symbolized by 3 titanium calcium type coating.

-It is concluded that we should use E4303 welding rods with a diameter of 3.2 and a current of about 110A for welding.
+In conclusion, we should use E4303 welding rods with a diameter of 3.2mm and a current of approximately 110A for welding Q235 5mm thick steel.

 Welding between the same metal materials